timsutton/osx-vm-templates/README.md

 - Chef installation via the [Chef client installer for OS X](https://www.getchef.com/download-chef-client)
 - Puppet installation via [Puppetlabs Mac installers](https://downloads.puppetlabs.com/mac)

+## Supported guest OS versions

+Currently this prepare script and template supports all versions of OS X that are distributed through the App Store: OS X Lion (10.7) through Yosemite (10.10).
+El Capitan (10.11) worked in the early Developer Previews but currently does not work - the DMG that is output will not boot in the VM.

 ## Preparing the ISO